23/DeveloperDocumentation/photo-section-list.md

       <tt>photo_id (required)</tt>
     </td>
     <td>
-      The ID of the video to fetch subtitles for.
+      The ID of the video to fetch sections for.
     </td>
   </tr>